From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Decorated Lattices

 A simple way to partially break translational invariance is to consider hypercubic lattices with decorations.
 This has been studied in \cite{khoruzhenko1989large} focusing on the critical temperature $T_c$ as the number of decorations between sites grows.
 For simplicity, we consider here just one decoration in $d=3$ dimensions such that every site has either two or 6 neighbors, but the calculations can easily be generalized.
 There are two types of sites: decorating sites, with Lagrange multiplier $\lambda_d$, and bulk sites of the underlying cubic lattice with Lagrange multiplier $\lambda_l$.
 Every decorating spin $S_d$ is connected to two spins of the underlying cubic lattice such that it can be integrated out.
-In the thermodynamic limit the two constraint equations read:
+In the thermodynamic limit the two constraint equations read \ref{app:decorated}:

-where the Lagrange multipliers have been rescaled by $K$ compared to the definition in the previous section.
-A detailed derivation is provided in Appendix~\ref{app:decorated}.
-It easy to see that at $K=K_c$ one needs to have $\lambda^{(c)}_l\lambda_d^{(c)}=12$.
-One can also convince themselves that the solutions to \eqref{decor_constraint1} and \eqref{decor_constraint2} are different from the Laplacian ones:
+where the Lagrange multipliers have been rescaled by $K$ compared to the definition in the previous section, and the integration is over the first Brillouin zone of the underlying cubic lattice, $k_i\in [-\pi,\pi]$.
+The critical point corresponds to largest value of $K$ for which \eqref{decor_constraint1} and \eqref{decor_constraint2} have a solution.
+The critical temperature $K_c$ is finite in this case because the integrals do not diverge as the denominator approaches zero.
+It is easy to see that at $K=K_c$ one needs to have $\lambda^{(c)}_l\lambda_d^{(c)}=12$.
+One can also convince themselves that the solutions to \eqref{decor_constraint1} and \eqref{decor_constraint2} are different from the Laplacian ones: $\lambda^{(c)}_l\neq 6$ and $\lambda_d^{(c)}\neq 2$.
 In the standard spherical model, the Lagrange multiplier sticks to its critical value below $T_c$.
 However, if one has more than one parameter, this is no longer the case since only the condition for criticality, in this case $\lambda_l\lambda_d=12$, must be satisfied.
 The free energy must be minimized, under this constraint.
 The formerly non-analytic part is absorbed in the constant $A$ and the free energy can be expressed as:

 Minimizing the free energy with respect to $\lambda_d$ gives the correct behavior in the $K\rightarrow\infty$ limit.
 The resulting dependence of $\lambda_l$ and $\lambda_d$ on $K$ is shown in Fig. \ref{figure3}.
-The two Lagrange multipliers converge for high temperatures and take on a non trivial value at $T_c$.
+The two Lagrange multipliers converge for high temperatures and take on a non-trivial value at $T_c$.
 They approach their Laplacian values $\lambda_l=6$ and $\lambda_d=2$, while maintaining $\lambda_l\lambda_d=12$, in the limit of zero temperature.